-Λ n OS-level VM has minimal startup/shutdown cost, Llow resource requirement and high scalability due to its sharing of the execution environment of the host operating system and confining state changes within the VM's environment.
+An OS-level VM has minimal startup/shutdown cost, low resource requirement and high scalability due to its sharing of the execution environment of the host operating system and confining state changes within the VM's environment.
 It is thus an excellent vehicle for tolerating intrusions and faults, as well as consolidating servers.
 A practical application is to allow users to install and try new applications without worrying about malware.
 In other words, if something abnormal happens, one can simply throw away the infected VM.
 One disadvantage of this approach is that if all processes run normally within a VM and there is no malicious activity, a user has to re-do all the work in her actual workspace since there is no secure commitment mechanism to save the benign changes within the VM back to the host environment.
 Changes within an OS-level VM include files, directories and registry entries that are created, modified and deleted by the processes running in the VM.
 Secure commitment means merging only benign changes into the host environment but filtering out malicious changes when committing a VM.
 Example applications of such secure commitment include:

-- 1. Committing running results of enterprise applications.
+- Committing running results of enterprise applications.
 In order to consolidate servers, many enterprises often run important applications within VMs [3][4], e.g., web server, file server, database server.
-Once abandoning the VMs, valuable data and files generated by the applications, e.g., sale data, customer - Zhiyong Shan, Xin Wang and Tzi-cker Chiueh are with the Computer Science Department, Stony Brook University, USA.
-E-mail: {zshan, xwang, chiueh}@ cs.sunysb.edu. - Zhiyong Shan is also with the Computer Science Department, Renmin University of China, China.

-- information, product files, technical files, and configuration data, have to be carefully preserved through a secure commitment mechanism. - 2.
+Once abandoning the VMs, valuable data and files generated by the applications, e.g., sale data, customer information, product files, technical files, and configuration data, have to be carefully preserved through a secure commitment mechanism. - 2.
 Synchronizing states of fault tolerant applications.
-To sustain a mission-critical application, fault tolerant systems often run a primary instance and a backup instance of the application in different VMs [38][7], and synchronize states from the primary to the backup every tens to hundreds of milliseconds [30].
+To sustain a mission-critical application, fault tolerant systems often run a primary instance and a backup instance of the application in different VMs [16][1], and synchronize states from the primary to the backup every tens to hundreds of milliseconds [31].
 However, the backup instance may be immediately compromised once the primary one is compromised.
 As existing anti-malware technologies can not address this issue properly, it desires a mechanism to quickly and thoroughly filter out malware impacts when performing the state synchronization. - 3.
 Committing working results of a user.
-To preserve the integrity of a computer system, a user can work within the space of a VM [1][13] to handle emails, download pictures, edit MS Word files, surf Internet, etc. When deleting the VM, all of the working results will get lost.
-However, the secure commitment mechanism can help the user to save benign results to the host environment. - 4.
-Committing installation results of untrusted software.
-Freeware, shareware or mobile code can be downloaded or executed within a VM to minimize the security risk [1][13].
-Without a secure commitment support, such software and the running results during the installation will be removed when getting rid of the VM upon the installation is done.
+To preserve the integrity of a computer system, a user can work within the space of a VM [7][13] to handle emails, download pictures, edit MS Word files, surf Internet, etc. When deleting the VM, all of the working results will get lost.
+However, the secure commitment mechanism can help the user to save benign results to the host environment. - Committing installation results of untrusted software.
+Freeware, shareware or mobile code can be downloaded or executed within a VM to minimize the security risk [7][13].
+Without a secure commitment support, such software and the running results during the installation will be removed when throwing away the VM.

 Although it is of high importance to ensure secure commitment, there is a great challenge to identify all malicious changes which are mixed together with benign ones.
-Existing OS-level VM technologies, e.g., FreeBSD Jail

-[10], Linux-VServer [3], Solaris Zones [4], OpenVZ [5] and Virtuozzo [6], do not provide the function of securely committing VM.
-Though SEE [1] can resolve conflicts on committing file modifications, it can not identify compromised files.
+Existing OS-level VM technologies, e.g. FreeBSD Jail [2], Linux-VServer [3], Solaris Zones [4], OpenVZ [5] and Virtuozzo [6], do not provide the function of securely committing VM.
+Though SEE [7] can resolve conflicts on committing file modifications, it can not identify compromised files.